Peel Street Tamworth

 • Q: Is it hot in Tamworth?

 A: Boy is it hot.
 It's the hottest month of the year.
 It's stinking hot.
 But every venue is air-conditioned.
-In fact, there is so much air conditioning going that the electricity company has to bring in extra generators to keep up the voltage in the main street.
-Lookout for huge trucks about the size of a cement mixer.
+In fact, there is so much air conditioning running full bore that the electricity company had to upgrade all the substations.
+In political-speak that's called "gold-plating the poles-and-wires" just to cater for those few days every year where the demand is abnormal.

 • Q: Can we go swimming in Tamworth?